 What did you do before setting up Tanglin Gin Distillery?

-I grew up in Dorset, did all the normal things a country kid does growing up like collecting sloe’s for my dad’s sloe gin.
-When I was about 13 I went overseas for the first time and that changed my world view.
+I grew up in Dorset, did all the normal things a country kid does growing up like collecting sloes for my dad’s Sloe Gin.
+When I was about thirteen I went overseas for the first time and realised the world was a bigger place than Dorset.
 I went to college, became an Architect, travelled a lot, spent 5 years living in Hong Kong, nearly moved to Canada, before finally settling in Melbourne, Australia.
-Life was normal until 2009, when my wife and I went through one of the biggest fires in Australia’s history.
-Then a series of events led me to sell my company and start working internationally again, which is what led me to Singapore and meeting Andy, Charlie and Chris, the other founders of Tanglin Gin.
+Life was normal until 2009, when the Black Saturday Fires, the biggest fires in Australia’s history up to then, gave my life’s direction a little nudge.
+A series of events led me to sell my company and start working internationally again, which is what led me to Singapore and meeting Andy, Charlie and Chris, the other founders of Tanglin Gin.

 What made you decide to set up a distillery?

-How did you get from the idea to beginning to make gin?
+How did you get from the idea to beginning to make Tanglin Gin?

 We had a go at making a little test still, gave up on that, then I got hold of a little pressure cooker still and we started experimenting.
-Andy started digging into the regulations, and we started throwing around ideas for a name.
+Andy started digging into the regulations, Charlie started looking at Branding and Chris explored the capital and recurrent costs and company structures.
 Almost 18 months after the first conversation, in July 2018 we started making Gin.

-Can you tell us more about the distillery?
+Can you tell us more about your new distillery?

 How would you describe your gin in 3 words?